 These are estrogen dominant conditions as well since hormones such as progesterone that help alleviate moodiness, decline during perimenopause.

 Estrogen can cause our body temperature to rise.

 With progesterone on the decline, the heat-inducing effects of estrogen can be left unchecked.

-A lumpy, bumpy breast may be a sign of estrogen dominance.
-Estrogen is the hormone responsible for creating milk and estrogen is also made by cells in the breast.
+A lumpy, bumpy breast may be a sign of high estrogen.
+Estrogen is the hormone responsible for creating milk and is also made by cells in the breast.